NeziaReal/BloxFruits/UiLibrary/ReadMe.md

 -- Create the main window
 local Window = Library:Window({
-    Title = "Nez's Project",  -- Your window title SubTitle = "Made by Nezia"  -- Your subtitle
+    Title = "Nez's Project",  -- Your window title SubTitle = "Reworked by Nezia"  -- Your subtitle })
-})

 -- Create a new page